2009–2011 Toyota vehicle recalls: History of accelerator pedal design

 Automobile accelerator pedals have historically been mechanical assemblies that link the pedal to the engine throttle by mechanical linkages or a Bowden cable.
 With the advent of electronic throttle control, accelerator pedals consist of a spring-loaded pedal arm connected to an electronic transducer.
-This transducer, typically a potentiometer or Hall effect sensor, converts the position of the pedal arm to an electronic signal which is sent to an electronic control unit (ECU).
+This transducer, typically a potentiometer or Hall-effect sensor, converts the position of the pedal arm to an electronic signal which is sent to an electronic control unit (ECU).

 The older mechanically designed accelerator pedals not only provided a spring return, but the mechanism inherently provided some friction.
 This friction introduced mechanical hysteresis into the pedal force versus pedal position transfer function.
 Put more simply, once the pedal was set at a specific position, the friction would help keep the pedal at this setting.
 This made it easier for the driver to maintain a pedal position.
 For example, if the driver's foot is slightly jostled by a bump in the road, the accelerator pedal tends to stay at its setting.
 While these old purely mechanical designs did have some friction, the return spring force was always designed to overcome this friction with a considerable safety margin.
 The return spring force ensured that the throttle returned to zero if the pedal force applied by the driver was reduced or removed.

 With electronic accelerator pedals, there was little inherent friction because of the simplicity of the mechanical design.
 The tactile pedal response of only a spring force with no hysteresis can make it more difficult for a driver to maintain an accelerator pedal position.
 Manufacturers of electronic accelerator pedals designed their pedals with additional parts to recreate the tactile response of the older mechanical accelerator pedals.
-To quote from CTS Corporation's 2004 US patent application:
+To quote from CTS Corporation's 2004 U.S. patent application: